 From art galleries to murals and performance venues scattered throughout the Twin Cities metro, the Mini Apple has plenty for art lovers to discover.
 Attend the country’s largest open studio tour for art demos, hands-on activities, live music, and more at the 30-year MPLS staple, Art-A-Whirl.
 Appreciate over 100,000 international artworks, plus featured exhibits on topics like Buddhism and Latin American art, at the Minneapolis Institute of Art.
 Attend Minneapolis events like immersive dance performances and explore the collections at Weisman Art Museum.
 Witness visually striking pieces across all mediums at one of the top art fairs in Minneapolis, Uptown Art Fair.
 Catch well-known shows like The Barber of Seville, The Snowy Day, and Romeo and Juliet from the Minnesota Opera at the Luminary Arts Center.
 Grab seats for classic and Contemporary plays like The Lehman Trilogy, All the Devils Are Here, and A Christmas Carol at the community fixture, Guthrie Theater.
 Experience everything from visual to performing art at the Walker Art Center—or head outside for iconic Minneapolis sculptures like Spoonbridge and Cherry, Arikidea, or the 25-foot-tall blue rooster, Hahn/Cock, within the Minneapolis Sculpture Garden.

-Visit Top Twin Cities Museums
+Visit Top Museums in Minneapolis

 Looking for history, culture, and science in the Twin Cities?
 There are plenty of Minneapolis museums to visit!
 Explore the ruins of Washburn A Mill Complex—once the largest and most technologically advanced flour mill in the world—at Mill City Museum.
 Tour a historic Swedish mansion, celebrate countless festivals, and enroll in programs like Nordic handcrafting or language learning at the American Swedish Institute.
 Learn about Black history, culture, and art in exhibits like UNBREAKABLE: Celebrating the Resilience of African Americans in Minnesota at the Minnesota African American Heritage Museum and Gallery.
 Make a stop-motion movie in the Spark exhibit, meet the mother of science fiction in Mary & Her Monster, and test out some of Ben Franklin’s favorite experiments in the Electricity Party room at the Bakken Museum.
 Come witness planetarium shows, interactive exhibits, and wildlife dioramas at the University of Minnesota’s Bell Museum.
 Or explore 8.5 acres of exhibits covering space, physics, nature, dinosaurs, volcanoes, and more at the Science Museum of Minnesota.

-Cheer On Your Favorite Sports Teams
+Cheer On Your Favorite Minneapolis Sports Teams

 Fans will love lining the stands for sports in Minneapolis!
 See the Minnesota Vikings (NFL) throw game-winning touchdown passes at U.S. Bank Stadium.
 Cheer as the Minnesota Twins (MLB) smash home runs out of the park at Target Field.
 Get rowdy for the Minnesota Timberwolves (NBA) or four-time championship winners Minnesota Lynx (WNBA) swishing no-net buzzer-beaters at the Target Center.
-Watch Minnesota Wild (NHL) players hit the ice and pass the puck at Xcel Energy Center.
-Chant along with fellow soccer fans as Minnesota United FC (MLS) scores clutch goals at Allianz Field.
+Watch Minnesota Wild (NHL) players hit the ice and pass the puck at Grand Casino Arena Chant along with fellow soccer fans as Minnesota United FC (MLS) scores clutch goals at Allianz Field.
 Or get ready for the heated college football rivalry between the Minnesota Golden Gophers (NCAA) and the Wisconsin Badgers, dating back to 1890, in which the two teams fight for Paul Bunyan’s Axe.

 Are you looking for fun family-friendly things to do in Minneapolis?
 Explore exotic animals and beautiful gardens and take classes at the Minnesota Zoo—or visit animals in neighboring Twin City at the Como Park Zoo & Conservatory.
 Bring your little ones to entertaining and educational live shows like Zip Zap Circus, How the Grinch Stole Christmas, and Milo Imagines the World at Children’s Theatre Company.
 Have a fun family outing in Minnesota with rides, parades, art exhibitions, and delicious fair food at the second largest state fair in the U.S., Minnesota State Fair!
 Tee up for Minneapolis golf with 10 one-of-a-kind, artist-designed holes on the Walker Art Center rooftop with Skyline Mini Golf.
 Play a grand piano, listen to selections from over 15,000 albums in the vinyl record collection, or bring the kids to Storytime at the Minneapolis Central Library.
 Or browse endless shelves of fiction and non-fiction new and used books at local bookstore, Magers & Quinn.

-Bite Into Endless Food Options
+Bite Into Endless Food Options at Minneapolis Restaurants

 Minneapolis’ diverse culinary cuisine is a food lovers’ paradise!
 Wake up for Minneapolis breakfast specials, including the Eggy’s Combo, Biscuit Benedict, and Bananas Foster Waffle at Loring Park’s Eggy’s Diner.
 Check out some of the best coffee shops in Minneapolis with fresh brews from local favorites like Sovereign Grounds, Cafe Ceres, and Wesley Andrews.
 Devour MPLS’ must-have staple, the original Jucy Lucy, at Matt’s Bar & Grill.
 Stop for authentic Cuban food in Minneapolis such as the Cubano, Ropa Vieja, and Maduros at Guava’s Cuban Cafe.
 Visit the Northeast Arts District for savory Vietnamese cuisine like Balinese Chicken Thigh, Coconut Shrimp Toast, and Pork Ribs Tocino at Hai Hai.
 Try Indigenous and Native American cuisine using natural ingredients like corn, beans, squash, and wild game from award-winning Chef Sean Sherman at Owamni.
 Or satisfy your sweet tooth with a seasonal menu featuring delicious classics like a Strawberry Sorrel Eclair, Mango Coconut Rice Pudding, and a Peach Melba Sundae at Edwards Dessert Kitchen.

-Grab a Beer at Twin Cities Breweries
+Grab a Beer at Minneapolis Breweries

 Beer and cider lovers will have their pick from over 80 breweries in Minneapolis!
 Sip beers like the Furious IPA, Before I Die lager, and other rotating taps every day at the 50,000-square-foot brewery, Surly Brewing Co.
 Gather in a taproom and beer garden to try European-style lagers and ales at Utepils Brewing.
 Enjoy one-of-a-kind alternative beers while participating in Game Night at Modist or Karaoke After Dark inside the custom-built brewhouse of Modist Brewing Co.
 Check out high-quality craft beers like Pyres Miraculum, Royal Raspberry, and Mass Haze-Teria with slices of wood-fired pizza at Pryes Brewing Company.
 Make your way to a family-friendly taproom at Lakes & Legends Brewing Company, known for its Farm Series beers, games, and non-alcoholic craft soda from the local Northern Soda Company.
 Try small-batch production beers like Cream Ale, Helles Lager, and Lime Peach Citra Sour, or visit a growler shop two doors down from Dangerous Man Brewing.
 Or grab a pint of Flavorwave IPA, Mexican Honey Light Lager, or Day Tripper Pale Ale at Northeast Minneapolis’ first production brewery with a taproom, Indeed Brewing Company.